Spectral gaps for a Metropolis-Hastings algorithm in infinite dimensions: Main results

-Since the above extends to $a\cdot f$, we note that for general $f\in L^{\infty}\cap Lip(\tilde{d})$
+Since the above extends to $a\cdot f$, we note that for general $f\in L^{\infty}\cap \operatorname{Lip}(\tilde{d})$,

-By Lemma \ref{lem:L2constant}, the bound (\ref{eq:L2Variation}) holds for functions in $Lip\cap L^{\infty}(\mu)$.
-Hence the result follows by taking limits of such functions.\end{proof} \begin{lem} Let $\mathcal{P}$ be a Markov transition operator which is reversible with respect to $\mu$.
-If the following relationship holds for some $f\in L^{2}(\mu)$, the constants $C(f)$ and $\:\lambda>0$
+By Lemma~\ref{lem:L2constant}, bound (\ref{eq:L2Variation}) holds for functions in $\operatorname{Lip}\,\cap\, L^{\infty}(\mu)$.
+Hence the result follows by taking limits of such functions. \end{pf} \begin{lem} Let $\mathcal{P}$ be a Markov transition operator which is reversible with respect to $\mu$.
+If the following relationship holds for some $f\in L^{2}(\mu)$, the constants $C(f)$, and $ \lambda>0$

-then for the same $f$
+then for the same $f$,